muuankarski/demokratizatsiya/input.md

 - Hughes, M.C.: Smashing the iron bowl.
 Foreign Affairs, Vol. 77, 1998/4.
 - Iarskaia-Smirnova & Romanov 2012, 212
 - Izvestiia, February 10, 2014
+Johnson, Janet E., and Aino Saarinen.
+2011.
+“Assessing Civil Society in Putin’s Russia: The Plight of Women’s Crisis Centers.”
+Communist and Post-Communist Studies 44 (1): 41–52.
 - Jäppinen, Maija, Johnson, Janet & Kulmala, Meri (2014):  Shades of grey: What women’s crisis centers in Saint Petersburg teach us about state-society relations in Putin’s Russia.
 Anunpublished article manurscript (currently under peer-review for Slavic Studies)
 - Jäppinen, Maija, Meri Kulmala, and Aino Saarinen.
 2011: “Introduction: Intersections of Welfare, Gender, and Agency” in Maija Jäppinen et al., ed., Gazing at Welfare, Gender and Agency in Post-socialist Countries.
 Newcastle upon Tyne: 1-12.
 - Kivinen, Markku: Classes in the Making.
 Russian Class Structure in Transition.
 In Göran Therborn (ed.): Inequalities of the World.
 Verso 2007, 247-294.